MysteryPancake/Houdini-Fun/README.md

 ## Procedural Buildings

-These files are from when I was learning procedural modelling in Houdini, so they aren't very clean.
+These files are from 2023 when I was first learning procedural modelling in Houdini.
+They're messier and less optimized than usual.

 I remade a bunch of Sydney landmarks and turned them into HDAs for easy control.